 A brain or nerve disorder can alter this fine balance in the muscles of the mouth and throat.

-Problems that involve the esophagus often cause swallowing problems, including:
+Problems that involve the esophagus often cause swallowing problems.
+These may include:

-Chest pain, the feeling of food stuck in the throat, or heaviness or pressure in the neck or upper or lower chest may be present, as well as:
+Chest pain, the feeling of food stuck in the throat, or heaviness or pressure in the neck or upper or lower chest may be present.

 Exams and Tests